 Activism in all forms shines through each of the four issues featured in this bundle.
-We sit down with some pretty inspiring folks who are all committed to making our world a better place.
+We sit down with some pretty inspiring folks who are all committed to building their communities and making our world a better place.
+It features:

 *Please note Dumbo Feather bundles can only be ordered online if you live within Australia.
 If you live outside of Australia, please get in touch with us at firstname.lastname@example.org.